JohnWeese/bouncing-box-refactor/README.md

 ### TODO 5) Reflection:
 Inside the `reflections.txt` file answer the following questions:
-- In your opinion, what are the pros of separating files?
+- In your opinion, what are the pros of refactoring your HTML, CSS, and JavaScript into separate files?
 What are the cons?
-- In your opinion, what are the pros of refactoring your code into separate functions?
+- In your opinion, what are the pros of refactoring your JavaScript code into separate functions?
 What are the cons?